Pope Field: 23rd Wing

-In December 1992, C-130s from the 2d Airlift Squadron deployed to Mombasa, Kenya, to participate in Operation PROVIDE RELIEF.
+In December 1992, C-130s from the 2nd Airlift Squadron deployed to Mombasa, Kenya, to participate in Operation PROVIDE RELIEF.
 The aircraft and crews delivered tons of food and other relief supplies to small airstrips throughout Somalia.
-23rd Wing Flying Tiger C-130s were also been tasked to assist in other humanitarian relief efforts, to include Hurricane Andrew in Florida.
+23rd Wing Flying Tiger C-130s were also tasked to assist in other humanitarian relief efforts, to include Hurricane Andrew in Florida.
 They also airdropped relief supplies into Bosnia-Herzogovina and flew relief missions into Sarajevo for more than 28 months.

-On 23 March 1994 two 23rd Wing aircraft, an F-16 and a C-130, collided in the base's landing pattern.
+On 23 March 1994, two 23rd Wing aircraft, an F-16 and a C-130, collided in the base's landing pattern.
 After the two crewmembers of the F-16 ejected from their damaged fighter, the unmanned aircraft crashed into an aircraft parking ramp and hit a C-141 transport aircraft parked on the ramp.
 The resulting fireball and flaming wreckage killed 24 United States Army paratroopers who were waiting nearby to load the transports and injured almost 100 more paratroopers in what is known as the Green Ramp disaster.

 In May 1994, the deployed 41st Airlift Squadron led the evacuation, known as Operation Tiger Rescue, of U.S. personnel from Yemen.

 In September 1994, 23rd Wing Flying Tiger C-130s participated in what was to be the largest combat personnel drop since World War II, Operation UPHOLD DEMOCRACY.
 They were to assist in dropping more than 3,000 paratroopers from the 82d Airborne Division onto Port au Prince Airport, Haiti.
 The invasion force was recalled at the last minute after word that the Haitian president had resigned upon hearing that the aircraft were on their way.
 The 75th Fighter Squadron's A-10s were also involved in UPHOLD DEMOCRACY.
 The squadron deployed their aircraft to Shaw AFB, South Carolina, where they were scheduled to launch close air support operations for the invasion force before recovering in Puerto Rico.

 The first operational deployment of a composite wing happened in October 1994, when Iraqi troops began massing near the Kuwaiti Border.
 Within 72 hours, 56 aircraft and 1,500 people deployed to the Persian Gulf region for Operation VIGILANT WARRIOR.
 Eventually, the 75th Fighter Squadron redeployed to Ahmad al-Jaber Air Base, Kuwait, becoming the first U.S. fixed-wing aircraft to be stationed in that country since the end of the Gulf War.

 On 1 July 1996, the 74th Fighter Squadron's F-16C/D Fighting Falcons were transferred to the 27FW / 524th FS at Cannon AFB New Mexico, and the squadron transitioned to A/OA-10 Thunderbolt IIs received from the 20FW / 55th FS at Shaw AFB South Carolina.
 This gave the 23rd Wing a 2nd A-10 squadron.

 The 23rd Wing won its fifth Air Force Outstanding Unit Award for the period of 31 May 1995 through 31 March 1997.